owolfdev/ledger-entry/README.md

 # Ledger Entry

-A natural language interface for Ledger that makes it easy to use ledger remotely and on mobile devices.
+A natural language interface for Ledger CLI with GitHub-backed storage.
 This app adds natural language input to ledger formatted entry parsing, enabling users to interact with ledger through a modern web interface.

 ## Features